Baptism for the dead: Interpretations in the Early Church

 Early Christian writers offered differing views on the meaning of Paul's statement in 1 Corinthians 15:29.
 Some acknowledged the existence of vicarious baptism practices, while others provided more symbolic or theological explanations.

 Tertullian (c.
-155–220) is one of the earliest Christian authors to comment on the passage.
+155 – c.
+220) is one of the earliest Christian authors to comment on the passage.
 In his work On the Resurrection of the Flesh, he appears to accept that some Christians practiced vicarious baptism for the dead, stating: "Now it is certain that they adopted this [practice] with such a presumption that made them suppose that the vicarious baptism would be beneficial to the flesh of another in anticipation of the resurrection."

 Later in life, however, Tertullian changed his interpretation.
 In Against Marcion, he downplays the literal practice and argues instead that the phrase "baptized for the dead" should be understood as being "baptized for the body," since the human body is destined to die and rise again.
 He maintains that Paul's reference to the practice served only to reinforce the doctrine of bodily resurrection.

 Ambrosiaster, an anonymous Christian author writing between 366 and 384, also acknowledges the existence of the practice, noting that "some people were at that time [New Testament period] being baptized for the dead because they were afraid that someone who was not baptized would either not rise at all or else rise merely in order to be condemned."

 John Chrysostom (c.
-347–407), in his homilies on 1 Corinthians, rejects a literal interpretation and offers a metaphorical reading.
+347 – 407), in his homilies on 1 Corinthians, rejects a literal interpretation and offers a metaphorical reading.
 He suggests that Paul was referring to individuals who were baptized in hope of their own future resurrection.
-In this view, "for the dead" refers not to other people, but to the baptized person’s own mortality and hope for eternal life.
+In this view, "for the dead" refers not to other people, but to the baptized person's own mortality and hope for eternal life.